ColorADD: Uses and recognitions

-It was also recognised by Buenos Aires University and TEDx Oporto.
+It was also recognised by Buenos Aires University and TEDx Porto.

 In September 2017, Mattel launched a colorblind-friendly version of Uno that utilizes ColorADD.

 Fees and usage restrictions

-This system is not in public domain nor free licensed and it's copyrighted.
+This system is copyrighted; it is not in the public domain, nor is it free licensed.
 Usage must be licensed by the for-profit private company Miguel Neiva & Associados - design gráfico, Lda. and fees are not public.
 According to ColorADD "license fee is adjusted to the partner's profile".
 There is a pro bono model only for schools and universities managed by the nonprofit NGO ColorADD.Social.